honojs/middleware/packages/ssg-plugins-essential/README.md

 toSSG(app, fs, {
   plugins: [
     robotsTxtPlugin({
+      // An array of rules for user agents.
       rules: [
         { userAgent: '*', allow: ['/'], disallow: ['/private'] },
         { userAgent: 'Googlebot', allow: ['/'] },
       ],
+      // The URL of the sitemap to include in the `robots.txt` file.
       sitemapUrl: 'https://example.com/sitemap.xml',
+      // An array of extra lines to include in the robots.txt file.
       extraLines: ['# This is a comment.'],
     }),
   ],